smuemd/postcss-ant/index.md

 We're not using `postcss-calc` on this site or examples because I want the docs to match ant's output perfectly to avoid confusion.

+## Why 99.99% and 99.999999%?

+Browser vendors are stupid and can't agree on how to render a sub-pixel.
+Those %'s are as close as I could get to making all the browsers (including IE8) play nice with sub-pixel rounding issues.
+They might look ugly, but they work damn well, so before I accept a `100%`-only PR, I would really like to discuss what rounding issues will be affected per browser.
+Basically, convince me another value would work well for more visitors and I'll happily change it.

 ## Browser Support

 IE8.